 Some of the finite difference exercises and parts of the scaling homework assignment are loosely based on an ETH Zürich course taught by Yuri Podladchikov.
 Daoyuan Sun provided the wave propagation exercise, and most of the finite element exercises are built directly on the MILAMIN matlab software which is openly distributed by Dabrowski et al. (2008).
 The multigrid problem set is based on an exercise by Zhong (2008), and one of the elasticity, finite element exercises is inspired by a Numerical Analysis class taught by Harro Schmeling at Frankfurt University in 1997 (Schmeling, 1994).
-A web blog at http://gwlab.blogspot.com/2012/08/inverse-transformation-of-parametric.html was helpful in coming to grips with inverse transformations.
+A web blog was helpful in coming to grips with inverse transformations.

-Students who took the class at USC Earth Sciences in the Fall of 2005, 2008, 2013, and 2016 provided valuable feedback.
+Students who took the class at USC Earth Sciences in the Fall of 2005, 2008, 2013, and 2016 provided extremely valuable feedback over the years, which is much appreciated.
+Nikola Vitas provided useful clarifications on parts of the FD derivation.

-USC PhD candidate Francois Cadieux helped greatly with the type setting of the original lecture notes in 2010, and also provided some very useful, additional material on high Reynolds number fluid dynamics algorithms.
+Francois Cadieux (USC PhD 2015) helped greatly with the typesetting of the original lecture notes in 2010, and also provided some very useful, additional material on high Reynolds number fluid dynamics algorithms.

-Partial funding for course development was provided by the US National Science Foundation under CAREER grant EAR-0643365.
+Partial funding for course development was provided by the United States National Science Foundation under CAREER grant EAR-0643365.